 The IDP Process is a continuous cycle of planning, implementation and evaluation.
-Institutional arrangements and roles and responsibilities The development of the IDP and Budget involves Municipal Officials, Councillors as well asstakeholders/actors outside the Municipality.
+Institutional arrangements and roles and responsibilities The development of the IDP and Budget involves Municipal Officials, Councillors as well as stakeholders/actors outside the Municipality.

-Institution Role & responsibility Approves, adopts the IDP and budget Council Participates in M&E Executive Committee Decides on the Process Plan.
-Executive Committee Manages, co-ordinates and monitors the process and drafts theID and budget Drafting and co-ordination of the IDP process on a day to daybas IDP Manager braiting and co-ordination of the Ibi process on a day to daybas Describes to be included in the destination of the IDD and burdent IDP and Budget Steering Committee Provides technical expertise for the drafting of the IDP andbudget IDP Representative Forum (IPPF) Provide community needs and priorities and indigenous knowledg ist representative retain (ii r r) Act on a MO E week arism Act as a M&E mechanism
+Institution Role & responsibility Council Approves, adopts the IDP and budget Participates in M&E Executive Committee Decides on the Process Plan.
+Manages, co-ordinates and monitors the process and drafts the IDP and budget IDP Manager Drafting and co-ordination of the IDP process on a day to daybasis IDP and Budget Steering Committee Provides technical expertise for the drafting of the IDP and budget IDP Representative Forum (IPPF) Provide community needs and priorities and indigenous knowledge.
+Act as a M&E mechanism